 Unlike many, we do not consider Marco Verratti as the natural heir of Andrea Pirlo, as their stats highlight a very different playing style.
 Whilst Pirlo is a long-ball master (12.6 per 90 mins, 81.2% accuracy) and produces more key passes (2.6 P90), Verratti is a very skilful dribbler (1.8 P90) and has better defensive qualities.
 Regarding their scoring attitude, Pirlo’s “La Maledetta” makes the difference.

-In this post, we compare the performances of Andrea Pirlo and Marco Verratti.
-Verratti has been dubbed by many as “the new Pirlo”, mainly because he shares his same nationality and, roughly speaking, the same position on the pitch.
+Like many before him and many other afterwards, Verratti has been dubbed by many as “the new Pirlo”.
+We believe that is mainly due to the fact he shares his same nationality and, roughly speaking, the same position on the pitch.

 We analyzed and compared their performance stats.
 In order to do that, we had to take different timeframes.
 In the case of Pirlo, we considered his (pre-MLS) data between 2009 and 2015, while for Verratti, all the data since 2012.